Top Six Destinations In Austria

-- Compromise is a key ingredient in the Austrian lifestyle.
+- Compromise is a crucial ingredient in the Austrian lifestyle.
 This is why their practice of Social Partnership is so successful.
 It is basically a cooperative arrangement between employers and their employees.
-Trade unions and business leaders work together to create policies and practices which will benefit both sides.
+Trade unions and business leaders work together to create policies and practices that benefit both sides.

 - Austrian customs are based on family values and traditions.
 Family is the foundation of the social system in Austria.
 At the end of the week, all the family members gather to spend time together and do outdoor activities.
 Moreover, Sundays are for visiting relatives and family.
 Austria gives great importance to the family.
 Eating dinner together in the evening is very much the norm.

 - If Austrians ‘invite’ you to their birthday get-together.
-“I invite you,” in Austrian means that you’re treating them.
+“I invite you” means that you’re treating them in Austrian.

 - Favorite outdoor sports among Austrians include skiing, soccer, hiking, water-skiing, and sailing.

-- Austrians are super friendly people, however, you’ve got to get to know them first.
+- Austrians are super friendly; however, you must get to know them first.
 Strangers are strangers, and social etiquette calls for more reserved social exchanges in public between two people that don’t know each other.
 Once you break down the friendship barrier, they are some of the warmest people you will meet.

-- Table manners are Continental which is the fork is held in the left hand and the knife in the right while eating.
+- Table manners are Continental, where the fork is held in the left hand and the knife in the right while eating.
 Put your napkin on your lap as soon as you sit down.
-Do not begin eating until the hostess says ‘mahlzeit’ or ‘Guten Appetit’.
-Cut as much of your food with your fork as possible, since this compliments the cook by saying the food is very tender.
+Do not begin eating until the hostess says ‘mahlzeit’ or ‘Guten Appetit.’
+Cut as much of your food with your fork as possible since this compliments the cook by saying the food is very tender.
 Finish everything on your plate.
 Indicate you have finished eating by laying your knife and fork parallel on your plate with the handles facing to the right.

-- The host gives the first toast.
-Everyone lifts and clinks glasses.
-Make sure to look the person making the toast in the eye, and says, ‘Prost!’.
+- The host gives the first toast, and everyone lifts and clinks glasses.
+Make sure to look the person making the toast in the eye and says, ‘Prost!’.
 A guest offers a toast of thanks to the host at the end of the meal.

 - Austrians are generally conservative people.
 They are prudent and moderate in their behavior.
-They are regimented and compartmentalized are useful ways of describing how they organize their lives.
+They are regimented, and compartmentalized are helpful ways of describing how they organize their lives.

 - The people of Austria take much pride in their homes, keeping them neat and tidy.
-Only close friends and relatives are invited into the house, so it is a place where more informal communication may occur.
+Only close friends and relatives are invited into the house, so it is where more informal communication may occur.
 Neighborly etiquette also has rules that must be observed.
-It is imperative that common areas such as sidewalks, pavements, corridors, and steps be kept clean at all times by all associated with them.
+Common areas such as sidewalks, pavements, corridors, and steps must be kept clean at all times by all associated with them.

-- It is customary to bring flowers or a small gift, such as chocolate, books, wine, or candy when visiting someone in their home.
+- When visiting someone in their home, it is customary to bring flowers or a small gift, such as chocolate, books, wine, or candy.

-- Austrians have a deep appreciation of art, music, and history, which can be seen in the number of museums and classical music venues.
-Whether it’s art galleries, opera houses, art galleries, or museums—they enjoy making and displaying art.
+- Austrians deeply appreciate art, music, and history, which can be seen in the number of museums and classical music venues.
+They enjoy making and displaying art, whether it’s in art galleries, opera houses, art galleries, or museums.

 - The cultural norm is for wealth to remain discreet.
 To manifest a demonstration of wealth is negatively valued.

-- Traditional Austrian foods also include Wienerchnitzel, Brettljause, Grostl, Klobe dumplings, Goulash soup, Kaiserschmarrn, Kkasedrainer, Kasespatzle, Viennese Einspanner, and Strudel
+- Traditional Austrian foods include Wienerchnitzel, Brettljause, Grostl, Klobe dumplings, Goulash soup, Kaiserschmarrn, Kkasedrainer, Kasespatzle, Viennese Einspanner, and Strudel.

 - It is a safe country with low crime.